 - On the General Policies page, click the Protection for Website Services tab.
-On the tab that appears, select the target domain name from the list on the left side.
+On the tab that appears, select the domain name that you want to configure from the left-side list.

 - In the Blocked Regions (Domain Names) section, click Change Settings.

-- In the Select Region dialog box, select the regions that you want to block and then click OK.
+- In the Configure Blocked Regions pane, select the regions that you want to block on the China or Outside China tabs and then click OK.

 - Go back to the Blocked Regions (Domain Names) section and turn on Status to apply the configuration.